Things to Do In Onancock VA and Tangier Island on The Chesapeake

 In November 2016, new owners Kim Moore and Matt Spuck purchased Inn at Onancock from Lisa and Kris LaMontagne.
 Opulent, eclectically decorated rooms will not disappoint the most jaded traveler.
 Stone floor soaking-tub bathrooms are of a “let me ease back and unwind” caliber.

 Breakfast includes a locally roasted private blend of coffee, fresh buttermilk biscuits, Greek yogurt with locally sourced fruits, home made granola, frittata made from local eggs (Shine and Rise Farm) and other delicacies you’d expect from a Select Registry property.
-Rooms from $190-$205 include gourmet breakfast, free wi-fi, afternoon wine and appetizers.

 STAY: Charlotte Hotel and Restaurant, Onancock

-An old-world in-town hotel with a modern twist, The Charlotte is an intimate boutique hotel.
+An old-world in-town hotel with a modern twist, The Charlotte Hotel is an intimate boutique hotel.
 Charlotte is also known for it’s terrific restaurant.

-STAY: Several other Worthy B&B’s
+STAY: Several other Worthy Bed and Breakfasts

 Both the 1882 Colonial Manor Inn, and Spinning Wheel B&B and ooze Onancock hospitality.

-Onancock VA Pin
+Romantic Onancock VA and Tangier Island Pin

 Author